collardeau/staterize/README.md

 ];

 class App extends React.Component<any, any> {
-  // init a store
+  // init a store function
   store = staterize(state, deriveState, st => {
     // callback when state changes
     this.setState(st);
   });

-  state = this.store(); // no params gets current state from store incr() {
+  state = this.store(); // no params gets current state from store

+  incr() {
-    // use store to make state changes this.store({
+    // now use store to make state changes this.store({
       count: this.state.count + 1
       // no need to update isBinary!
     });
+   }

   render() {
     const { count, isBinary } = this.state;
     return (